The Role of Technology in Chronic Care Management

 What is chronic care management?

-The common chronic care management plan includes,
+The common chronic care management plan includes:

-• Patients regular check-ups
+• Patients receive regular check-ups.

-• Measuring symptoms of a chronic disease
+• Measuring the symptoms of a chronic disease

-• Ideal medication care plan
+• An ideal medication care plan

-• Helps in avoiding unnecessary food habits
+• Helps in avoiding unnecessary food habits.

 • Daily exercise plan